 As horrible as that is.
-As painful as that is.
+As painful as that may be.

 Cause the truth is…

-And so the reality is, that the home you now live in is very likely the same as they home your parents grew up in.
+And so the reality is, that the home you now live in is very likely the same as the home your parents grew up in.
 Not much different.
 Not much better.